jurplel/install-qt-action/README.md

 ### `install-deps`
 Whether or not to automatically install Qt dependencies on Linux (you probably want to leave this on).
+Can be set to `nosudo` to stop it from using sudo, for example on a docker container where the user already has sufficient privileges.

 Default: `true`